tamtran4869/sql_challenge/Balanced_tree/solutions.md

 DELIMITER ;
 ```

-The full SQL script is here.
+The full SQL script is <a href="https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/"> here.</a>

 The final report procedure:
 ```sql